Energy from the sun

-A PV cell is made of a semiconductor material.
-When photons strike a PV cell, they may be reflected, pass right through, or be absorbed by the semiconductor material.
+A PV cell is made of semiconductor material.
+When photons strike a PV cell, they may reflect off the cell, pass through the cell, or be absorbed by the semiconductor material.
 Only the absorbed photons provide energy to generate electricity.
-When enough sunlight (solar energy) is absorbed by the material, electrons are dislodged from the material's atoms.
-Special treatment of the material surface during manufacturing makes the front surface of the cell more receptive to the dislodged or free electrons, so the electrons naturally migrate to the surface of the cell.
+When the semiconductor material absorbs enough sunlight (solar energy), electrons are dislodged from the material's atoms.
+Special treatment of the material surface during manufacturing makes the front surface of the cell more receptive to the dislodged, or free, electrons so the that the electrons naturally migrate to the surface of the cell.

 The flow of electricity

-When the electrons leave their position, holes are formed.
-When many electrons, each carrying a negative charge, travel toward the front surface of the cell, the resulting imbalance of electrical charge between the cell's front and back surfaces creates a voltage potential like the negative and positive terminals of a battery.
-Electrical conductors are placed on the cell to absorb the electrons.
-When the conductors are connected in an electrical circuit to an external load, such as an appliance, electricity flows in the circuit.
+The movement of electrons, each carrying a negative charge, toward the front surface of the cell creates an imbalance of electrical charge between the cell's front and back surfaces.
+This imbalance, in turn, creates a voltage potential like the negative and positive terminals of a battery.
+Electrical conductors on the cell absorb the electrons.
+When the conductors are connected in an electrical circuit to an external load, such as a battery, electricity flows in the circuit.